Equitability of Dependence Measure: Introduction

 \section{Introduction}

-Measuring dependence between two variables or sequences plays a fundamental role in various kind of data analysis, such as fMRI data, genetic data.
+Measuring dependence between two random variables plays a fundamental role in various kind of data analysis, such as fMRI data, genetic data.
 How should one quantify such a dependence without bias for relationship of a specific form?
-This gives rise to the concept "Equitability" of a dependence measure \cite{mic}, \cite{equal-mic}.
-By scoring relationships according to an equitable measure one hopes to find important patterns of any type further examination.
-The first description of "Equitability" given in \cite{mic} is " A measure of dependence is said to be equitable if it gives similar scores to equally noisy relationship of different types".
-In \cite{equality}, authors pointed out that there is no dependence satisfying the definition of equitability given in \cite{mic}, the $R^2-$Equitability.
-Furthermore, they give a definition of "self-equitability", and show by theoretically proof, and numerical simulation that mutual information satisfies the "self-equitability".
+This gives rise to the concept ``Equitability" of a dependence measure \cite{mic, equal-mic}.
+By scoring relationships according to an equitable measure one hopes to find important patterns of any type.
+The first description of ``Equitability" given in \cite{mic} is ``A measure of dependence is said to be equitable if it gives similar scores to equally noisy relationship of different types".
+In \cite{equality}, authors pointed out that there is no dependence satisfying the definition of equitability given in \cite{mic}, the $R^2$-Equitability.
+Furthermore, they give a definition of ``self-equitability", and show by theoretical result and numerical simulation that mutual information satisfies the ``self-equitability".

-Equitability of dependence measure means it is equitable to all kinds of functional relationship, as the description goes, give similar score to equally noisy functional relationship.
+Equitability of dependence measure means it is equitable to all kinds of functional relationship, as the description goes, give similar scores to equally noisy functional relationships.
 Taking correlation for example, it is un-equitable, since it gives very small scores to nonlinear relationships that can not be well approximated by linear function.
-There are two key terms in this sentence "equally noisy relationship" and "similar score".
-The noise level is given by $1-R^2\{f(x),y\}$ for the model $y=f(x)+\epsilon$ in \cite{equal-mic}, and \cite{equality}.
-However, in their definition of $R^2-$Equitability there is no words related to "equally noisy relationship".
-In this paper, we introduce the model signal-to-noise ratio (MSNR)and signal signal-to-noise ratio (SSNR) to control the noise level in our simulation, and give the definition of Equitability in a more natural way, which, at the same time, leads to the definition of weak-equitable.
+There are two key terms in this sentence ``equally noisy relationship" and ``similar score".
+The noise level is given by $1-R^2\{f(X),Y\}$ for the model $Y=f(X)+\epsilon$ in \cite{equal-mic, equality}, where $Y$ is a continuous response, $X$ is a continuous covariate, and $\epsilon$ is the noise term independent of $X$.
+In this paper, we introduce the model signal-to-noise ratio (MSNR) to control the noise level in our simulation, and give the definition of equitability in a more natural way.